 There was hate for anyone who even might have gotten in the way of Mulder/Scully (notably Diana Fowley and Agent Doggett).

-But at the same time, there was a huge amount of hating on the Mulder/Scully pairing itself.
-Usually Scully was the target of most of the anger because she interfered with Mulder/Krycek Mulder/Skinner or just about any other pairing imaginable.
+There was a huge amount of hating on the Mulder/Scully pairing itself.
+Usually Scully was the target of most of the anger because she interfered with Mulder/Krycek, Mulder/Skinner or just about any other pairing imaginable.

 Mulder/Krycek shippers that didn't want to hate on Scully often paired her with Skinner, which got her out of the way in a nicer way.
 Scully/Skinner and Scully/Krycek shippers, though, could turn Mulder into Ron the Death Eater in order to justify estrangement from Scully.
 Diana Fowley was a common scapegoat for that.